China quietly drops limit on foreign fund investments

-SHANGHAI China's foreign exchange regulator granted a foreign fund management company a quota of more than $1 billion on inbound portfolio investment for the first time on Thursday, in a move toward increasing international use of the yuan currency.
+SHANGHAI China's foreign exchange regulator granted a foreign fund management company a quota of more than $1 billion (668.7 million pounds) on inbound portfolio investment for the first time on Thursday, in a move towards increasing international use of the yuan currency.

 Hitherto, only foreign central banks, monetary authorities and sovereign wealth funds had been allowed quotas in excess of $1 billion under China's Qualified Foreign Institutional Investor (QFII) scheme.

-The measure is unlikely to have a major impact on foreign funds, who are only using around half of their total program quota, as they harbor other reservations, notably over taxation policy, exchange rate volatility, and operational concerns.
+The measure is unlikely to have a major impact on foreign funds, who are only using around half of their total programme quota, as they harbour other reservations, notably over taxation policy, exchange rate volatility, and operational concerns.

 But it marks a small step towards making the yuan fully convertible, and could support Beijing's push for the yuan to be included in the basket of currencies used for Special Drawing Rights (SDR), the International Monetary Fund's reserve asset.